MCLDG-zz/fabric-on-eks/remote-org/README.md

       Try to make this unique within the network.
 Example: PEER_PREFIX="michaelpeer"
 * Make sure the other properties in this file match your /scripts/env.sh

+In the new AWS account:
+* Edit the file `./remote-org/step1-mkdirs.sh`, and add the new org and domain to the two ENV variables at the top of the file

+In the original AWS account with the main Fabric network:
+* Edit the file `./remote-org/step3-create-channel-config.sh`, and add the new org and domain to the two ENV variables at the top of the file

 ### Step 1 - make directories
 On the EC2 instance in the new org.